Skip to content

 • when too many businesses are being granted a licence.

-You are not obliged to inform the Intellectual Property Office if you decide to grant a third party a licence for your IP rights, but it is advisable to do this within six months.
+You are not obliged to inform the Intellectual Property Office if you decide to grant a third party a licence for your IP rights, but it is sometimes advisable to do so.
 When informing the Intellectual Property Office, you will be required to provide the following:

 • date of the licence agreement;